Tampa International Airport, United States of America

 Hellmuth, Obata and Kassabaum (HOK) were awarded the interior design contract for the Main Terminal Modernisation in July 2011.
 Hardin Construction Company was awarded a design-build contract for the modernisation project in August 2011.

-The modernisation project includes improving the interior design of the main passenger terminal, improving 16 restrooms across three levels of the terminal, upgrading the flooring in two levels and renovating the aviation authority business offices and meeting spaces at the terminal.
-The project is expected to be completed by summer 2013.
-It is estimated to cost $30m.
+The expansion and modernisation project includes improving the interior design of the main passenger terminal, improving 16 restrooms across three levels of the terminal, upgrading the flooring in two levels and renovating the aviation authority business offices and meeting spaces at the terminal.

 Expansion projects at Tampa